heiskr/u/README.md

 {key=(divide num 3) for range [key num] myMap}
 ```

-### 3.2 Inline-Block
+### 2.6.3 Inline-Block

 Sometimes, having to hit return just for a single-line block doesn't feel right.
-This alias enables a work-around.
 The colon character here replaces the newline plus indent.

 ```
 map lis (do value: divide value 3)
 ```

-### 3.3 Ternary operation
+### 2.6.4 Ternary operation

 Sometimes, having a single line set a value conditionally is convenient.